iworks/wordpress-plugin-stub/contributing.md

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
 You can solicit feedback and opinions in an open enhancement issue, or [create a new one](https://github.com/iworks/wordpress-plugin-stub/issues/new).

 Please use the [git flow for pull requests](#git-flow) and follow [WordPress Coding Standards](http://make.wordpress.org/core/handbook/coding-standards/) before submitting your work.
-Adhering to these guidelines is the best way to get your work included in WordPress Plugin Stub.
+Adhering to these guidelines is the best way to get your work included in Simple SEO Improvements.

 <a name="git-flow"></a>
 #### Git Flow for pull requests